 The three-and-a-half-year-old beagle mix has been at the shelter since November 2016.
 Staff say he was captured in the woods when he was only a few months old.
 He was then transferred to the Gloucester-Mathews Humane Society where he has been ever since.
 He held the title of the shelter's longest resident until finding a forever home in November!

 While most dogs greet visitors to the shelter with a bark or wagging tail, inside his kennel, Banjo stayed in the corner, looking worried.

 "He has such a sweet little spirit, but unfortunately because of his fearful past, he doesn’t show as well as other dogs might," explained April Martinez, Executive Director of the Gloucester-Mathews Humane Society.

 Over the years, shelter staff has worked to help get Banjo used to people.
 He has even graduated from their behavioral program aimed to help dogs get more comfortable with people and eventually adopted.

 "As a feral dog, he was incredibly shy, fearful and understandably scared of folks, so we have worked with him diligently since early November 2016 to get him not just used to people, but get him used to company of people," Martinez explained.

-Despite their efforts, Banjo doesn't feel at home in the shelter - and it shows.
+Despite their efforts, Banjo didn't feel at home in the shelter - and it showed.
 When he goes outside, though, that all changes.
-In the shelter's yard, he runs after toys, splashes in the kiddie pool and eagerly walks through the woods.
+In the shelter's yard, he ran after toys, splashed in the kiddie pool and eagerly walked through the woods.

 "When Banjo is outside, he comes alive and he is truly living his best life," said Martinez.
 "He is really himself when he is on the hiking trails.
 His ideal person would be someone that leads an active lifestyle, enjoys hiking, running and enjoys the outdoors."